qvest-digital/cvio/README.md

 To create a debian package do the following:
 ```
-git checkout debian     # change to the debian branch
-git merge master        # if you have changes in master
 mvn clean package       # build the java package *
 dpkg-buildpackage       # build the debian package
 ```